rit-sse/node-api/README.md

 * Head back to [Google Developer Console](https://console.developers.google.com/apis/library).
 Go to the same project you created before.
 Go to Libraries and search for Google Calendar API.
 Enable that API.
 * Next go to Credentials Tab.
 Click Create Credentials > API Key.
 You can store this key in `keys/google.json` under `web.api_key` or set the ENV variable `GOOGLE_API_KEY`.

-### Google Calendar
-Only need to do this if you are working on mentoring-related endpoints.

-* Create a new Google Calendar for the Mentor Schedule
-* In the side bar, Click on the arrow next to your new calendar and go to calendar settings.
-* On the Calendar Details screen, you will find your calendar ID in the *Calendar Address* section.
-You can store this value in `keys/google.json` under `web.calendars.mentor`, or use the ENV variable `MENTOR_GOOGLE_CALENDAR`.
-* Go to the Share Calendar Tab and make the calendar public.
-* Head back to [Google Developer Console](https://console.developers.google.com/apis/library).
-Go to the same project you created before.
-Go to Libraries and search for Google Calendar API.
-Enable that API.
-* Next go to Credentials Tab.
-Click Create Credentials > API Key.
-You can store this key in `keys/google.json` under `web.api_key` or set the ENV variable `GOOGLE_API_KEY`.

 ### Configuring Mailgun
 Only need to do this if you are working on scoreboard-related endpoints.